-Vacancy rates are a key indicator of the rental market.
-They essentially tell you how easy it is to find tenants in an area, and investors use this information when deciding whether or not to invest there.
+Vacancy rate is a key indicator of the real estate rental market.
+It essentially tells you how easy it is to find tenants in an area, and investors use this information when deciding whether or not to invest there.

-Investors should keep their eye on vacancies though: if too many properties go vacant at once then rents could drop as landlords try harder and compete against each other for potential tenants.
+Investors should keep their eye on vacancies.
+If too many properties go vacant at once, then rents could drop as landlords try harder and compete against each other for potential tenants.

 To calculate the Vacancy Rate, divide vacant rental properties by the total number of rental dwellings in the suburb.

 - Vacant rental properties are those that remain listed on the market for more than 21 days.